 Different authors may use the same term to refer to different concepts.
 For clarity we give our definitions.
-To begin, any event, which is a violation of a particular system's explicit (or implicit) security policy, is a security failure, or simply, failure.
+To begin, any event that is a violation of a particular system's explicit (or implicit) security policy is a security failure, or simply, failure.
 For example, if an unauthorized person gains "root" or "admin" privileges or if unauthorized people can read Social Security numbers through the World Wide Web, security has failed.

 A vulnerability is a property of system security requirements, design, implementation, or operation that could be accidentally triggered or intentionally exploited and result in a security failure.
-(After [NIST SP 800-27]) In our model the source of any failure is a latent vulnerability.
-If there is a failure, there must have been vulnerability.
+(After [NIST SP 800-27]) In our model the source of any security failure is a latent vulnerability.
+If there is a failure, there must have been a vulnerability.
 A vulnerability is the result of one or more weaknesses in requirements, design, implementation, or operation.

 An exploit is a piece of software or technique that takes advantage of a vulnerability to cause a failure.
 An attack is a specific application of an exploit [After AP-Glossary].
-In other words, an attack is an action (or sequence of actions) that takes advantage of vulnerability.
+In other words, an attack is an action (or sequence of actions) that takes advantage of a vulnerability.

 A web application is a software application executed by a web server, which responds to dynamic web page requests over HTTP [WASC-Glossary].
-A web application is comprised of a collection of scripts, which reside on a web server and interact with databases or other sources of dynamic content.
+A web application is comprised of a collection of components, which reside on a web server and interact with databases or other sources of dynamic content.
 Using the infrastructure of the Internet, web applications allow service providers and clients to share and manipulate information in a platform-independent manner.
 A web application has a distributed n-tiered architecture.
 Typically, there is a client (web browser), a web server, an application server (or several application servers), and a persistence (database) server.

 Since HTTP is a stateless protocol, web applications use separate mechanisms to maintain application state, or context, during a session.
 A session is a series of interactions between user and web application during a single visit to the web site.
-The context may be maintained via GET or POST variables, cookies, and other methods.
+The context may be maintained via a GET or POST session, variables, cookies, and other methods.

-A web application scanner is an automated program designed to examine web applications for security vulnerabilities.
+A web application security scanner is an automated program designed to examine web applications for security vulnerabilities.
 In using the term vulnerability, we do not attempt to differentiate between the issues that cause critical, costly security failures (e.g., theft of credit card information) and those that do not (e.g., a buffer overflow that causes loss of personal preference information on a non-commercial site).
-Web application scanner explores an application by crawling through its web pages and performs penetration testing.
-This involves generation of malicious inputs and subsequent evaluation of application's responses.

-When a web application identifies vulnerability, it reports one or more attacks.
+When a web application identifies a vulnerability, it reports one or more attacks.
 To allow the developers to verify and fix the vulnerability, an attack report must contain relevant information, including script location (e.g., http://foo.com/where/search.pl), input parameters (e.g., file=/etc/passwd), and context.
 This information is contained within the HTTP headers, so a tool may report the headers.
 Alternatively, a tool may report this information in a different format.
-Additionally, the output page can help developer verify the vulnerability.
+Additionally, the output page can help the developer verify the vulnerability.